Gr-Jeannerat-unige/macrolide-antibiotics/docs/AntifungalActivity.md

 ## Opening of the hemiactal

 Hemiacetals (left in B) are not very stable.
 The C-O bond can easily break to form a ketone and an alcool (right in B).
 This is faciliated by the presence of a OH group, or other catalysts exchanging protons.
 The two have almost the same energy (1.2 kcal difference), and the barrier is less than 20 kcal.
-(Calcualted using B3LYP...)
+(Calculated using B3LYP...)

 ![333333](images/Fig3.png)